Emilyn/weather-agent/README.md

 ### GitHub Actions Not Running

-1. Ensure Actions are enabled in repository settings
+**Workflow won't start:**
+1. Ensure Actions are enabled: Go to **Settings** → **Actions** → **General** → Make sure "Allow all actions" is selected
+2. Check the workflow file exists: `.github/workflows/weather-notification.yml`
-2. Check the workflow file syntax is correct
+3. Verify the workflow file syntax is correct (YAML format)
+4. Check if you've added all required secrets (see step 5)

+**Can't find "Run workflow" button:**
+1. Make sure you're on the **Actions** tab
+2. Click on the workflow name in the left sidebar first
+3. The button should appear at the top right
+4. If it's still missing, the workflow file might not exist yet

+**Workflow runs but fails:**
+1. Click on the failed run to see error logs
+2. Check if all required secrets are set correctly
+3. Verify your API keys are valid (not expired)
+4. Check the logs for specific error messages
+5. Common issues:
+   - Missing secrets → Add them in Settings → Secrets
+   - Invalid API keys → Regenerate and update secrets
+   - Network errors → Usually temporary, try again

+**Scheduled runs not happening:**
-3. Verify the cron schedule is in UTC time
+1. Verify the cron schedule is in UTC time (not your local time)
+2. Check Actions tab for past runs (might have failed silently)
+3. Ensure the repository is active (GitHub pauses workflows on inactive repos)
+4. First scheduled run may take up to 24 hours to start

 ## 🔒 Privacy & Security